.png)

 Did you know that a candle has a memory?

 The way in which you first light and burn your soy candle sets the way your candle will continue to burn.
 The first burn is the most important step in getting full enjoyment from your soy candle!
 The key is to burn your candle until you create a melt pool.
 This is when the melted soy wax spans to the edge of the glass holder.
 If you do not let the soy wax burn to the edge it will create a memory ring wherever it stopped burning.
 The candle will never burn to the edges and you will end up burning a tunnel down the center of your candle.
 Our cotton/paper wicks are designed to burn low and slow.
-It may take up to 4-6 hours to complete that desired melt pool!
+We have tried and tested all of our candles, they are made to burn a specific way and will complete a melt pool.
+We are not responsible for poor burning habits that damage the candle.
+We calculate 1 hour per inch of jarred candles to reach the sides of the jar, depending on many factors it may take longer.
+Follow all candle safety measures.

 Make sure you have time to enjoy your candle

 Before you light your candle consider how much time you have to enjoy the candle to ensure you will create the proper melt pool.
 The length of burn time to get to the melt pool stage depends on the size of the candle.
 We have found that the diameter of the candle glass jar will gauge the amount of time required to achieve the melt pool.
 For instance, the average 3 inch candle takes about 3 hours to reach a full melt pool.
-Our candles take 4-6 hours!
+Our single wicked 12 oz candles take 4-6 hours!
+You must give the candle time to burn.
+It is easy to spot when a candle is snuffed too soon.
+Take your time and heed candle safety.

 Don’t burn it too long